n8xd/AskHome/README.md

 The installation requires an Amazon Developer Account.
 You need to create an Alexa skill and a Lambda Function.
-I've included screen shots that will help you configure the Alexa Skill, and I've provided the code to talk to smartthings for Lambda, you only need to fill in a smartthings App id and token to make it work.  (in progress...)
+I've included screen shots that will help you configure the Alexa Skill, and I've provided the code to talk to smartthings for Lambda, you only need to fill in a smartthings App id and token to make it work.